Best Waterfalls Near Toronto To Hike

 It’s a bit of a tough hike for younger kids and it’s a very steep incline both up and down, but manageable with the right attitude and shoes.
 Best accessed from the Dofasco 2000 trail.

-If you park at the conservation area at top of the Devil’s Punchbowl, the cost for parking at the lot is $6 for the day.
+If you park at the conservation area at the top of the Devil’s Punchbowl, the cost for parking at the lot is $6 for the day.

 Sherman Falls, Hamilton